astorfi/Caffe_Deep_Learning/README.md

-# Caffe_Framework
+# Caffe_Installation

 This repository is dedicated to Caffe deep learning framework.
-All the related files and document to Caffe written by the owner of this repository, are included in this repository.
+This document will explain the procedure of Caffe installation in detail.